data-forge/data-forge-js/README.md

 	var index = someSeries.getIndex();

-An index is actually just another Series so you can call the `toValues` function or anything else that normally works for a Series:
+An index is actually just another Series so you can call the `toArray` function or anything else that normally works for a Series:

-	var arrayOfValues = index.toValues();
+	var arrayOfValues = index.toArray();

 ## Adding a column